andrewsipes/Unreal-Engine_Jenkins/README.md

 ## Description
 This repo serves as a Unreal Engine Jenkins pipeline for a project I was involved in.
 The Repo can be replaced with any Unreal Engine Repo, although you may need to change .NET SDK or Unreal Engine version to make it compatible.
+In it's current state, it will pull from a branch, build it, zip it, upload to google drive (provided the RCLONE config has been updated to do so) and increment the build version.

 ### How To Setup
 - Install Windows Server on a VM / Local Machine